oscartb/tech_challenge/README.md

 database name: zinio_db
 ```

+### Xdebug configuration
+Xdebug uses host.docker.internal to reference the host machine.
+Create a server named fpm-be and map the path {projectRoot}/Code to /appdata/www.

 ### Explanation about some technical decisions
 I decided to invest time doing a CQRS application and trying to respect SOLID principles.
 I was asked about related terminology in the technical interview I had, so I think is worth it.